What would and would not be taxed under a broad-based income tax?

 Generally, all forms of income, but there are as many options as there are proposals.

 Base broadening could include all forms of income, such as wages and “anything that allows you to spend more, either now or in the future” (President’s Advisory Panel 2005, 20).
-These sources include retirement account income, capital gains, dividends, rental income, employer-provided health insurance, unrealized increases in the value of real estate, and securities.
+These sources include retirement account income, capital gains, dividends, rental income, employer-provided health insurance, and unrealized increases in the values of financial assets and real estate.
+Base broadening could also limit deductions not directly related to the cost of earning income, including current law deductions for home mortgage interest, state and local income and property taxes, and charitable contributions and the current law deduction of 20 percent of qualified business income..

-The President’s Advisory Panel looked closely at a somewhat less comprehensive broad-based income tax that would eliminate credits, “above the line” deductions, and itemized deductions.
-The individual alternative minimum tax would go; tax filers would get to keep the standard deduction and personal exemptions.
+The President’s Advisory Panel looked closely at a somewhat less comprehensive broad-based income tax that would eliminate certain credits and “above the line” deductions, and reduce and restructure itemized deductions.
+It proposed to eliminate the individual alternative minimum tax and keep the standard deduction and personal exemptions.

-The Bowles-Simpson Commission’s “zero-base budgeting” plan would modify the income tax to lower rates and deficits by cutting tax expenditures.
-This tax would eliminate all tax expenditures (an estimated $1.1 trillion per year) but would not modify the payroll tax base.
+The Bowles-Simpson Commission’s “zero-base budgeting” plan proposed to modify the income tax to lower rates and deficits by cutting tax expenditures.
+It would have eliminated many deductions, exemptions, credits, and preferential rates (raising an estimated $1.1 trillion per year).

 Domenici-Rivlin Debt Reduction Task Force.
 2010.
 “Domenici-Rivlin Debt Reduction Task Force Plan 2.0.”
 Washington, DC: Bipartisan Policy Center.